Chrysler Voyager: Second generation (1991–1995)

 Introduced for the 1991 model year, the Chrysler Voyager in Europe continued to be identical to the Dodge Caravan in the United States except that the 3.8 L V6 was not available for the Chrysler Voyager.
-This would be the final generation available with a manual transmission.
+This would be the final generation available with a manual transmission in the United States.
 A 2.5 L turbo-diesel four-cylinder engine produced by VM Motori was made available beginning in 1994.
 There were also military modifications available for the Voyager in South Africa, which included large fuel tanks available in 240 and 360-liter capacities.